FinnKrass/MX-Break-In-Machine/Documentation/Making-Your-Own.md

 Your first time powering up the machine should be without any switches loaded.
 Supply power via a USB-C cable from a charger of your choice (chargers are discussed in the main readme).
 On first power up, the motor will remain off until the user holds down the top right button for 1 or more seconds.
 Hold the top right button for 1 second and then release it, the motor should start spinning.
 Press the limit switch down and confirm that the actuation counter incremented by 1.
 Pressing the top right button for less than 1 second will reset the count to 0.

 Once you have confirmed the machine is working, it's time to load it up with some switches and enjoy!
-For instructions and notes on general usage, please refer to "user-instruction.md".
+For instructions and notes on general usage, please refer to the documentation on operation.